slraina/Data-Analysis-Mini-Projects/Tableau/Company_ABC/readme.md

 - We can make recommendations about the entire process from generating a lead to converting the prospect into a customer.
 These recommendations must be backed up with insights from the data and presented to the CEO of the company.

-- A final presentation (in PDF format) containing your recommendations.
+- A final presentation (in PDF format) containing recommendations.